redhatzer0/gomiio/README.md

 If you crosscompile it for linux/arm ( *GOOS=linux GOARCH=arm go build* ), you can copy the binary to the robot and run it directly there.
 (In this case, it reads the needed device token directly from the filesystem)

+You can then have it started up on boot, by adding a line like

+    GoMIIO,setsid /opt/rockrobo/gomiio&,0,3,2

+to /opt/rockrobo/watchdog/ProcessList.conf (you need to change the path to where you have copied the binary of course...)

 You can also run this on a different computer, as long as it's able to connect directly to the robot.
 In this case, you need to create a file called "data.json" in the same dir as the binary.
 The content should look like:

     {"ADDR":"192.168.1.50:54321","TOKEN":"FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF"}